ajc356/Chinese_Box_Office/README.md

 **Motivation**

 More Chinese are flocking to theaters than ever before.
-In the past twenty years the Chinese box office grew from \$1 billion USD in annual sales to nearly [\$10 billion USD] (https://chinapower.csis.org/chinese-films/#easy-footnote-bottom-2-4228).
+In the past twenty years the Chinese box office grew from \$1 billion USD in annual sales to nearly [\$10 billion USD](https://chinapower.csis.org/chinese-films/#easy-footnote-bottom-2-4228).

 In February 2019, the director of China’s National Film Bureau, called on China to become a “strong film power” on par with the US by 2035.
 He outlined revenue targets for China to annually produce 100 movies that would each earn more than \$15 million.
-Yet in 2019 only [46 Chinese films] (http://epaper.ynet.com/html/2020-01/02/content_346077.htm?div=-1)earned more than \$15 million.
+Yet in 2019 only [46 Chinese films](http://epaper.ynet.com/html/2020-01/02/content_346077.htm?div=-1) earned more than \$15 million.

 In this project, I propose that before China can fulfill its ambitions to become a “strong film power”, it is necessary to take a closer look at what’s going on in the domestic Chinese market.
 Therefore the question that I have set out to investigate is: What explains the success of films in the Chinese market?